 Your assessment scores and comments are recorded in the IMS portal.
-This must occur on or before 12 noon, 6 March 2019.
+This must occur on or before 12 noon, 17 October 2019.
+Assessor scores and comments will be collated and used to support discussions during the Panel meeting.

 Assessment Panel Meeting